binary-butterfly/formifly/README.md

 or `false` if there are no errors, so you might have to convert its result into a boolean depending on what your stepper expects.
 This library does not provide any stepper functionality on its own, so you will have to build your own or use one from a component library that you like.

+### Too many constructor params?

+The validators accept a wide range of constructor params and due to the fact that keyword arguments are not supported in ES currently, this can be a bit annoying when you have to pass a bunch of `undefined`s just to set the last one.
+Most constructor params also have their own dedicated setter functions.

+These are:

+- `setDefaultValue`
+- `setDefaultErrorMsg`
+- `setMutationFunc`
+- `setOnError`
+- `setDependent`

 ## Development